 Shoppers in Europe and Asia are looking for a memorable retail experience, one that connects their in-person and online preferences while adding more value and convenience.
 That’s according to iVend Retail’s 2019 Global Shopper Trends Report.

-The global survey asked thousands of consumers in 11 different countries about their attitudes and behaviors related to retail purchase decisions.
+The global survey asked thousands of consumers in 11 different countries about their attitudes and behaviours related to retail purchase decisions.
 Looking specifically at the Eurasian region responses, there are some definite trends and regional preferences when it comes to both online and in-store purchases.

 Trending Retail Technology